-Davis, whose practice came to international prominence after his 2018 show at The Nine British Art, A New Perspective, has produced a timely collection of vivid and expressive new work which, while not an overt reflection of the momentous times in which we live, is certainly a ruminative and moving product of a period in which his gaze turned inward.
+Davis, whose practice came to international prominence after his 2018 show at Nine British Art, A New Direction, has produced a timely collection of vivid and expressive new work which, while not an overt reflection of the momentous times in which we live, is certainly a ruminative and moving product of a period in which his gaze turned inward.

 “This isn’t a body of work specifically about the various lockdowns we’ve been living under, but a consequence of it,” reveals Davis, referring to the way his working environment has adapted as he spent more time in his new studio in the corner of a Staffordshire walled garden.
 That meant his initial sources of inspiration - coastlines, abandoned mining structures, harbours, dilapidated boats - became increasingly distant in his mind.

-Davis’ sculptural work, too, has evolved as some of the material he used to make the castings that were so impressive in A New Perspective became less accessible.
-Bostalek (Botallack, Cornwall) is probably his boldest sculptural statement to date, which instead uses found objects such as antique Meccano, wood from the carriage of an old van, offcuts sourced from a cabinet-maker friend, an old railway sleeper.
+Davis’ sculptural work, too, has evolved as some of the material he used to make the castings that were so impressive in A New Direction became less accessible.
+Bostalek is probably his boldest sculptural statement to date, which instead uses found objects such as antique Meccano, wood from the carriage of an old van, offcuts sourced from a cabinet-maker friend, an old railway sleeper.
 “It made me more creative, more adventurous,” he says of his series of assemblages.
 “I was constantly picking up materials and thinking about composition, about the energy and tension in these sculptures.”

-So, despite chronicling a year of solitude and isolation, Further into Abstraction is full of vivacity and fresh ideas, a refinement of Davis’ gaze which confirms him as one of our most thoughtful and exciting contemporary artists.
+So despite chronicling a year of solitude and isolation, Further Into Abstraction is full of vivacity and fresh ideas, a refinement of Davis’ gaze which confirms him as one of our most thoughtful and exciting contemporary artists.